bootdotdev/blog/content/about.md

 ## Be in the "zone of proximal development"

-* Don't waste your time solving problems that you already know how to solve
+* Don't waste your time-solving problems that you already know how to solve
 * Don't waste your time trying to solve problems that are nearly impossible for your skill level

 The [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development) is where you should be.
 You should be challenged, but not lost.
 You'll learn best when "muddling through" hard problems that you have the tools to solve.